 Intrinsic Motivation Resists Intervention

-You can’t inject intrinsic motivation through intervention alone.
+Intrinsic motivation cannot be injected through intervention alone.
 However, structured engagement creates conditions where internal motivation can develop.
-Your loved one needs experiences that satisfy competence, autonomy, and relatedness, the foundations that sustain lasting change.
-Effective intervention strategies in conflict resolution can help reinforce these experiences, fostering an environment where your loved one feels empowered.
+A loved one needs experiences that satisfy competence, autonomy, and relatedness, the foundations that sustain lasting change.
+Effective intervention strategies in conflict resolution can help reinforce these experiences, fostering an environment where a loved one feels empowered.
 It’s essential to consider how different approaches can be tailored to individual needs, ensuring that they resonate personally.
-By cultivating these tailored strategies, you’ll contribute to a more harmonious and supportive atmosphere that promotes growth.
+By cultivating these tailored strategies, families can contribute to a more harmonious and supportive atmosphere that promotes growth.

 Three Elements That Make Motivation Interventions Effective